bitsofcotton/consistency-boots/README.md

 # Tips
-If only the storage is infected, we can count on a size and viewing raw binaries nor compiling from source codes can reduce the infection.
+If only the storage is infected, we can count on a size and viewing raw binaries nor compiling from source codes can reduce the infection if CPUs has no special infectable mnemonic set nor system.

 # Tips
 However, if the system nor compiler is infected, there's also unveiled backdoors on the computer.